DetlevCM/chemical-kinetics-solver/libraries/odepack/Readme.txt

-Apparently, the ODEPACK Code is in the public domain based on the license from this repository: https://github.com/jacobwilliams/odepack .
+The ODEPACK Code is in the public domain based on the license from this repository: https://github.com/jacobwilliams/odepack .
 Thus the files required in this project are mirrored in this repository for convenience and to ensure that the code has fewer external dependencies.